Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-Let us recall the definition of $E_x$ from Section \ref{sec:fundamental-prop}.
-Notice that $1\leq |E_x|\leq 2^{|x|}-2$ holds for all strings $x$ in $D_{(2,3)}$.
-Prior to a discussion on a general case of $|E_x|\geq1$, we intend to consider a special case where $|E_{x}|=1$ holds for any string $x\in D_{(2,3)}$, because this case exemplifies an essence of our proof for the general case.
+Prior to a discussion on a general case of $|E_x|\geq1$, we wish to consider a special case where $|E_{x}|$ equals $1$ for any string $x\in D_{(2,3)}$, because this case exemplifies an essence of our proof for the general case.

 \vs{-2} \paragraph{\bf I) Special Case of $|E_x|=1$.}